-The statute also includes an addback requirement for both the presumed investment capital and the related income if the holding period requirement is not met. (§208.5(d))
+When the presumption applies, the statute also includes an addback requirement in the immediately succeeding tax year for both the presumed investment capital and the related income if the holding period requirement is not met (§208.5(d)).
+Alternatively, a taxpayer may file an amended return for the year in which the presumption applied to reflect the fact that the stock is no longer considered investment capital.

-Gross investment income cannot exceed the greater of 8% of your ENI or the income (prior to attribution or the safe harbor reduction) that New York cannot constitutionally apportion. (§§208.6(a)(iii) and 208.5(e))
+Gross investment income cannot exceed the greater of 8% of your ENI or the income (prior to attribution or the safe harbor reduction) that New York cannot constitutionally tax. (§§208.6(a)(iii) and 208.5(e))

 Investment income cannot exceed ENI (§208.6(a)(i)).
-If you attribute interest deductions to investment capital or to gross investment income, and the amount attributed exceeds gross investment income, the excess must be added back to ENI. (§208.6(a)(ii))
+If you attribute interest deductions to investment capital or to gross investment income, and the amount attributed exceeds gross investment income, the excess must be added back to ENI (§208.6(a)(ii)).